 I do an informal check-in with each of my literature circle groups daily.
 I circulate around the classroom with a clipboard and each of the different novels in order to observe, listen, check for understanding/confusion, and I document thoughts for our group time together.

 Our group/teacher chat time is skill based, so I will work on a specific skill with each group when we meet.
 This gives me the opportunity to tailor the skill to the book and the group that I am working with.
 Topics may include character analysis, comparing and contrasting characters, point of view, setting, and both literal and inferential questioning.
 I love this time with students to help them dive even deeper into their thinking about their novels.

 I would love to hear how you have made literature circles and author studies work effectively in your classroom and any books that your students wished would never end.

-Here is the next literature circle idea I can’t wait to implement…
+Here are the next literature circle I can’t wait to implement…